ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### What is it?

-The ARK Desktop Application is the primary software that most users will utilize to store, send, receive, vote and do much more with their Ark.
+The Ark Desktop Application is the primary software that most users will utilize to store, send, receive, vote and do much more with their ARK.
 The desktop application/client interfaces with your wallet and allows you to interface with Ark!

 This User Guide is for the everyday, non-developer Ark consumer.